 The Clearaudio Ovation is the Clark Kent of high-end record players: its superpowers are neatly hidden under conventional looks.
 It's a terrific all-rounder brimming with clever engineering solutions.
 There's plenty of choice when it comes to picking a cartridge – Clearaudio makes a varied and impressive range, so you can take things up a notch should your budget allow.
 We tested the Ovation at £5995 (around $7122 / AU$10,570) back in 2014, with the £1095 Talismann v2 Gold moving coil cartridge.

-Build quality is, quite literally, bulletproof.
+Build quality pretty much bulletproof.
 The Ovation’s plinth boasts a sandwich construction made up of two plates of aluminium encapsulating a layer of Panzerholz (a dense, heavily processed wood that’s said to be bulletproof).
 It's also an effective damping agent.

 How does it sound?
 Refined, enthusiastic and blessed with a level of bite and verve that belies its classy styling.
 A fuss-free deck that serves up a full-bodied performance.
 On a tighter budget?
 You might also consider the four-star Clearaudio Active MM, which performs brilliantly considering it's around half the price of this deck.